lauraikon/IKON-documentation/theory/ikon-language.md

 ### Games

-- Integrated into roleplay games to provide narrative input
-- Concrete and stimulating scenes cover wide vocabulary range
+- Integrate IKON into roleplay games to provide narrative input  thanks to its wide vocabulary range with concrete and stimulating scenes

 ---